 Discourage poor behavior at mealtime.
 Focus on eating, not playing with food, or playing at the dinner table.

 Running or playing while eating can cause a child to choke.
 Have your child sit when eating.

 Keep offering a variety of foods.
 Have the attitude that, sooner or later, your child will learn to eat almost all foods.

 Make mealtime as pleasant as possible.
-Do not put pressure on your child to eat.
+Don't put pressure on your child to eat.
 Do not force your child to "clean" his or her plate.
 This may lead to overeating, which can cause your child to gain too much weight.
 Children will be hungry at mealtime if snacks have been limited during the day.